LordVader31/JetBrains_Academy_Projects/Readability Score/Readability Score.md

 * Automated Readability Index

 ## How To Use the Indexes
 The program will prompt you to choose which test you want to evaluate the text.
 The options will be `(ARI, FK, SMOG, CL, all)`.
-An appropriate error message will be displayed if the option entered was not on the list.
+An appropriate error message will be displayed if the option entered was not on the list. **Only one option is allowed at a time**

 #### References
 [1] [Automated readability index](https://en.wikipedia.org/wiki/Automated_readability_index)